yoannchb-pro/Lazy-attr/README.md

 - You can set a class `lazyattr` wich be transform in `lazyloaded` after the element is loaded (work on the pointer and parent)
 - You can make a beatiful skeleton loader with `lazy-skeleton`, `lazy-skeleton-corner` and `lazy-skeleton-top` class

+## Skeletons
+---

+- To set a skeleton loader on an image pls set it on his parent.
+After you need to put `lazy-animation-pointer="#parent"` on the image to remove it after load.
+- Set a skeleton loader on a div with `lazy-background` will automatically remove it after load.

 ## Attributes
 ---